Magnolia pacifica

 Magnolia pacifica is a species of Magnolia from Jalisco and Nayarit states in western Mexico.

 Description

-Magnolia pacifica is a medium-sized tree, growing 15 to 25 meters tall, with a trunk up to 40–80 cm in diameter.
+Magnolia pacifica is a medium-sized tree, growing 15 to 25 m tall, with a trunk up to 40–80 cm in diameter.

 Range and habitat

 Magnolia pacifica is found only in a few locations in the mountains of Nayarit and western Jalisco states in western Mexico.
 In Nayarit it has been recorded at Acaponeta in the southern Sierra Madre Occidental and in the Sierra de San Juan.
 In Jalisco it is found in the mountains around San Sebastián del Oeste and in the Sierra el Cuale south and west of Talpa de Allende.

 It most often occurs in cloud forest, but is also found in humid locations, like gorges and ravines, in pine-oak forest, tropical evergreen forest, and tropical semi-evergreen forest, between 790 and 2,250 meters elevation.

 The species' extent of occurrence is 4,732 km^{2}.